ALLEN Coaching

 The answer is option (iii) x = y + z

-x =y + z is the correct option as Algebraic sum of y and z will give x.
+x =y + z is the correct option as the Algebraic sum of y and z will give x.

 Explanation: When y is subtracted from x, we get z.
 Explained below:

-When subtracted , we receive:
+When subtracted, we receive:

 So, z= x-y, or, easily put, x=y+z.
 Hence, option c.